The review pane helps you understand what Codex changed, give targeted feedback, and decide what to keep.

 The review pane includes Git actions so you can shape the diff before you commit.

-You can stage, unstage, or revert changes at multiple levels:
+You can stage, unstage, or revert changes at these levels:

 - Entire diff: use the action buttons in the review header (for example, “Stage all” or “Revert all”)